omahs/composable/frame/staking-rewards/README.md

 ### Rewarding stakers

-Any protocol is able to rewards the stakers by calling the `StakingRewards::transfer_reward` implementation of this pallet.
+Any protocol is able to rewards the stakers by calling on chain functions implementated of this pallet.

+When pool is rewarded, it appends rewardable assets collection.

+If it collection reaches limit, it will never be able to  have other assets.

 ### Positions operations